namakshenas/Ai_Agent/README.md

 > npm run dev

-Open your browser and visit http://localhost:5173 to use the application.
+Open your browser and visit http://localhost:5173 so that you can be guided through the rest of the installation process.

 ## V - Usage